lusikem/lusikem/README.md

 Open Web UI: A web-based interface designed to interact with users through simple, intuitive prompts.
 Open Web UI allows users to interact with the system and receive relevant information without the need for complex hardware or internet access.
 This tool was crucial in making the system accessible for people with varying levels of technical expertise.

-By training a local AI model based on the Mistral model architecture, we were able to create an AI system that operates offline, using a base model that can be customized to address the specific needs of low-resource communities.
-The model was designed to handle short text prompts related to important community topics, such as environmental conservation and local agricultural practices..</h3>
+By training an open-source LLM, Sauti Ya Ogiek, a Swahili name that means 'Voice of the Ogiek' with Mistral as a base for the model architecture, we were able to create an AI system that operates offline, and can be customized to address the specific needs of low-resource communities.
+The model was designed to handle short text prompts related to important Ogiek community topics, such as land rights, environmental conservation, and local agricultural practices.</h3>
 <p align="justify">
 </p>